 Candidates completing the entrance exams and the application and are scheduled for a panel interview.
 Interview panel includes members of local EMS and Fire agencies as well as REMSA staff.
 Candidates are scored on their responses and relevant EMS experience.

 Scores from the application, letters of recommendation, entrance exam results, and the panel interview are tabulated and factored into an overall percentage for each candidate.
 Students are ranked based on these scores.
+At any time, you are welcome to begin studying the pharmacology list.

 Each year REMSA provides one Paramedic Program.
 Or program begins in January.
 Up to 30 students begin an intensive 14-month course of study leading to a certificate of completion and eligibility to take the NRP written and practical exams.
 The application and admission process is extremely competitive.
 REMSA offers the highest quality applicants the opportunity to attend.